PHTH 501. Neurology I. 3 Units.

 Physical therapy management of individuals with balance and vestibular disorders resulting in impairments, functional limitations, and disabilities.
-Emphasizes the application and integration of theoretical constructs, evidence-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcomes measurement.
+Emphasizes application and integration of theoretical constructs, evidence-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcome measurements.

 PHTH 502.
 Neurology II.
 3 Units.

-Physical therapy management of individuals with neurological disorders (including stroke, traumatic brain injury, multiple sclerosis, Parkinson's disease, Guillain-Barre syndrome, and amyotrophic lateral sclerosis) resulting in impairments, functional limitations, and disabilities.
-Emphasizes the application and integration of theoretical constructs, evidence-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcomes measurement.
+Physical therapy management of individuals with neurological disorders (including stroke, traumatic brain injury, multiple sclerosis, Parkinson's disease) resulting in impairments, functional limitations, and disabilities.
+Emphasizes application and integration of theoretical constructs, evidence-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcomes measurement.

 PHTH 503.
 Neurology III.
 3 Units.

-Physical therapy management of individuals with spinal cord injury and amputations resulting in impairments, functional limitations, and disabilities.
-Emphasizes the application and integration of theoretical constructs, evidenced-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcomes measurement.
+Physical therapy management of individuals with spinal cord injury, Guillain-Barre Syndrome, and Amyotrophic Lateral Sclerosis resulting in impairments, functional limitations, and disabilities.
+Emphasizes application and integration of theoretical constructs, evidenced-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcomes measurement.

 A year-long course that provides the students—assisted by faculty and clinical therapist—experience with mock and real patients.
 Emphasis is on critical thinking related to assessment, safety, and treatment progression.
 Course incorporates didactic education into practical application.